Chart Color Schemes

 Infrastructure

 The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-A total of sixteen projects have been identified by AreaSearch as potentially impacting the area.
-Notable among these are The Merewether Residences, Westfield Kotara Mixed-Use Redevelopment, Kotara Transport Oriented Development Precinct, and Woolworths Broadmeadow - Stage 1 Demolition.
-The following list details those considered most relevant.
+AreaSearch has identified 16 such projects that are expected to impact the area.
+Notable projects include The Merewether Residences, Westfield Kotara Mixed-Use Redevelopment, Kotara Transport Oriented Development Precinct, and Woolworths Broadmeadow - Stage 1 Demolition.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.